aaronparker/aaronparker.github.io/_posts/2024-12-23-mac-mini-home-server.md

 comments: true
 date: 2024-12-23 11:00 +1100
 ---
+- this unordered seed list will be replaced by the toc {:toc}

 macOS isn't built to run as a server, but with a few tweaks you can get it to run quite well.

 ## I need a new server